sarah256/estuary_updater/README.md

 [![Docs Status](https://readthedocs.org/projects/estuary-updater/badge/?version=latest)](https://estuary-updater.readthedocs.io/en/latest/?badge=latest)

-# Estuary Updater
+# Getting Started

+## Overview

-A micro-service that updates the Neo4j graph database used by Estuary in real-time
+Estuary Updater is a micro-service that updates the Neo4j graph database used by Estuary in real-time by reading and processing messages from the UMB.

 ## Run the Unit Tests